-WE WILL PARTNER TO RELATED FM 2026 PRIORITIES Develop the city's vision for the Yarra River and its waterways.
-2.5 Quality public spaces Ensure people have access to services and community facilities appropriate to their needs through all stages of life.
-2.3 Designed for and by people2.8 A family-friendly city Ensure Melbourne is a leader in urban technology innovation, with a focus on the internet-of-things and supporting networks such as 5G.
-8.4 Lead urban technology innovation Ensure that the city has sustainable funding sources to support the delivery of better community infrastructure and services.
-8.3 Plan infrastructure for the long-term

-WE WILL FACILITATE RELATED FM 2026 PRIORITIES Development of a strategic vision with the community for E-Gate and Dynon to enable future urban renewal of this area.
-8.1 Manage for increased density2.3 Designed for and by people

-WE WILL ADVOCATE FOR RELATED FM 2026 PRIORITIES Continued public realm improvements in Docklands including better connections to adjacent neighbourhoods.
-2.5 Quality public spaces2.3 Designed for and by people Significant additional open space in urban renewal areas.
-2.5 Quality public spaces High-quality building design and public space through improved policy and establishment of a design excellence program.
-8.1 Manage for increased density Increased influence in decision-making in all areas of significant change including central city and urban renewal areas.
+• Design, plan and enable a world-class innovation district in City North and deliver public realm improvements.
+8.1 Manage for increased density3.4 Prosper by investing in creativity • Deliver a world-class arts precinct in Southbank including significant public realm projects.
+8.1 Manage for increased density2.5 Quality public spaces • Develop the city's vision for the Yarra River and its waterways.
+2.5 Quality public spaces • Ensure people have access to services and community facilities appropriate to their needs through all stages of life.
+2.3 Designed for and by people2.8 A family-friendly city • Ensure Melbourne is a leader in urban technology innovation, with a focus on the internet-of-things and supporting networks such as 5G.
+8.4 Lead urban technology innovation • Ensure that the city has sustainable funding sources to support the delivery of better community infrastructure and services.
+8.3 Plan infrastructure for the long-term We e will facilitate: • Development of a strategic vision with the community for E-Gate and Dynon to enable future urban renewal of this area.
+8.1 Manage for increased density2.3 Designed for and by people We e will advocate for: • Continued public realm improvements in Docklands including better connections to adjacent neighbourhoods.
+2.5 Quality public spaces2.3 Designed for and by people • Significant additional open space in urban renewal areas.
+2.5 Quality public spaces • High-quality building design and public space through improved policy and establishment of a design excellence program.
+8.1 Manage for increased density • Increased influence in decision-making in all areas of significant change including central city and urban renewal areas.
 8.1 Manage for increased density